sype/sre-agent/docs/kubernetes-deployment.md

    - Amazon VPC CNI
    - kube-proxy

+You can use the Terraform configuration to deploy the EKS cluster with the required add-ons and set-up the IAM roles and policies.
+See the [Terraform README](/terraform/README.md) for more details.

 ## Environment variables

 To avoid committing our AWS account-ID and region, we use a separate package, `envsubst` to substitute variables into the Kubernetes manifests as this is not directly supported.